 Marquise Diamond

 Discover the dramatic marquise lab-grown diamond shape for your engagement ring.
-Aurela Diamonds' guide covers ideal proportions, the bow-tie effect, and setting options for Vancouver buyers.
+Aurela Diamonds' guide covers ideal proportions, the bow-tie effect, and setting options for buyers.

 The marquise diamond is one of the most dramatic and visually striking shapes in the diamond world.
 Its distinctive elongated body and two pointed ends create a silhouette that resembles a boat or a leaf, producing a remarkable impression of size that exceeds any other shape at the same carat weight.
 A one-carat marquise can face up as large as a 1.5-carat round, making it the ultimate choice for buyers who want maximum visual impact.